Eastern University, Sri Lanka: Swami Vipulanantha Institute of Aesthetic Studies (SVIAS)

 The Swami Vipulananda College of Music and Dance (SVCMD) was established in 1981 by the Ministry of Regional Affairs and Hindu Culture.
 Subsequently, the SVCMD was ceremonially handed over to the Ministry of Higher Education on 20 April 2001.
 It was affiliated to the Eastern University, Sri Lanka on 1 January 2002, and the University Grants Commission permitted the Eastern University, Sri Lanka to enroll Diploma Holders of the Swami Vipulananda College of Music and Dance for a degree programme in the Department of Fine Arts.
 Then the SVCMD was renamed as Swami Vipulanantha Institute of Aesthetic Studies (SVIAS) and established by the Gazette Notification of the Democratic Socialist Republic of Sri Lanka (No. 1392/22 of 3 June 2005) under the order made by the section 24 B of the University Act.
 No 16 of 1978.

-At present, the institute consist of three departments: Carnatic Music; Dance & Drama & Theatre Arts; and Visual & Technological Arts.
+At present, the institute consist of four departments of studies: Carnatic Music; Dance & Drama & Theatre Arts; Visual & Technological Arts; and Information Technology.
 It offers Bachelor of Fine Arts (BFA) in Music, Dance and Visual & Technological Arts.

-The present director of this Institute is Dr.Mrs.
-F.B.
+The present director of this Institute is Prof. F.B.
 Kennedy.